m1thrandir225/Smite-URL/README.md

 - Docker
 - Redis

+You can launch the app using XCode (Swift 5.10) or using Docker.

 # TODO
 Right now the app only has a caching layer, in the future I want to add Fluent - which is the ORM for Vapor, so that there is a permanent way of storing the already shortened URL's.